ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 :::

 ::: problem id=1_4 marks=3
-__1.4.__ Every 4-digt number ends up as 6,174 if we follow the instructions above, but some numbers take longer to get there than others.
+__1.4.__ Every 4-digit number ends up as 6,174 if we follow the instructions above, but some numbers take longer to get there than others.
 How many stages does it take for 5,200?

-CLUE: To get you started, after the first stage we reach 5,200 – 0025 = 5,175.
+Clue: To get you started, after the first stage we reach 5,200 – 0025 = 5,175.

 * [ ] 2
 * [ ] 3